simon-frankau/speedball2-re-amiga/symbols.md

 replaced with the contents of this overlay.

 Also includes `status_bar_base`, which I guess is a convenient reasonably-large piece of data not needed for the intro.
+Once loaded, it is copied out and overwritten by other overlays.

 I have also included Overlays #27 and #28, which patch up a few samples within this range.